Jonny Wilkinson: Coaches and mentors

 Steve Black, the Newcastle Falcons' fitness trainer, was particularly influential on Wilkinson's rugby career.
 Wilkinson has previously stated that he respects Black a great deal, and that Black taught him a lot about "values and ethics".

 Wilkinson also worked with kicking coach Dave Alred.

 Mental conditioning

 Wilkinson has been open about managing the stresses he felt during his playing career.

 Personal life

+Family

-Wilkinson's brother, Mark, was also a Newcastle player who made 16 appearances in the Premiership for the side between 2002 and 2005, predominantly as a centre.
+Wilkinson's older brother, Mark, was also a Newcastle player who made 16 appearances in the Premiership for the side between 2002 and 2005, predominantly as a centre.
 His father, Phil, was a rugby player and cricketer, and his mother, Philippa, played squash at county level.

+Marriage

 On 28 October 2013, Wilkinson married his girlfriend of eight years, scaffolding company heiress Shelley Jenkins, in a private ceremony at the town hall of the French resort of Bandol, to the west of Toulon.
 Only two guests, one of them Wilkinson's mother, were present at the ceremony officiated by Bandol mayor Christian Palix, who said that "both [are] viewed with great respect" in the community.